lloduye/beetiharisociety/README.md

 ## 📄 License

-This project is created for the Beeti Hari Society for Education & Economic Development.
+This project is created for the Beti-Hari Society for Education & Economic Development.
 All rights reserved.

 ## 🙏 Acknowledgments

-- The Beeti Hari Society team for their mission and vision
+- The Beti-Hari Society team for their mission and vision
 - The Didinga community in South Sudan
 - All volunteers and supporters of the organization

 ---

-**Beeti Hari Society for Education & Economic Development** Empowering children and communities through purpose-driven education in South Sudan.
+**Beti-Hari Society for Education & Economic Development** Empowering children and communities through purpose-driven education in South Sudan.